authelia/authelia/docs/content/en/reference/guides/notification-templates.md

 Authelia uses templates to generate the HTML and plaintext emails sent via the notification service.
 Each template has two extensions; `.html` for HTML templates, and `.txt` for plaintext templates.

-This guide is effectively documents the usage of the [template_path](../../configuration/notifications/introduction.md#template_path) notification configuration option.
+This guide effectively documents the usage of the [template_path](../../configuration/notifications/introduction.md#template_path) notification configuration option.

 ## Template Names